Pelosi makes first public remarks since husband’s assault | Times Leader

 Judge Loretta “Lori” Giorgi said she and Christine Pelosi had worked together in the San Francisco city attorney’s office in the 1990s but had not interacted in years.
 Christine is one of the Pelosis’ five adult children and while she has never held elected office, she’s considered to be a potential successor when Pelosi retires from her House seat.

-In court filings released earlier this week, officials said DePape broke into the home, carrying zip ties, tape and a rope in a backpack.
-He woke up Paul Pelosi and demanded to talk to “Nancy,” who was out of town.
+officials said DePape broke into the home, carrying zip ties, tape and a rope in a backpack.
+He woke up Paul Pelosi and who was out of town.
 Two officers who raced to the home after Paul Pelosi’s 911 call witnessed DePape hit him in the head with the hammer.

 No one objected during Friday’s hearing to Giorgi’s ties to the Pelosi family but either side could in the future and San Francisco District Attorney Brooke Jenkins said the case might be heard by another judge regardless.
 The public defender’s office did not immediately have a comment.